niljams2002/Environmental_News/README.md

 ## Evaluation
 - The system was tested on various search queries.
 A specific wildcard query achieved a precision of 0.921 and recall of 0.833, demonstrating high effectiveness.

+Note: Attached a PDF explaining certain features provided in the code